 Langdon Street Alive

-In 2016 Ward Joyce Design directed a public space project that transformed a public street into a public arts space.
+In 2016 Ward Joyce Design created and continues to direct a Creative Placemaking in Montpelier that is transform a public street into a Public Arts Space.
 With a local Steering Committee we commissioned 15 artistic installations all along the street, including a parklet, murals, paintings, photographs, and sculptures.
-We also helped coordinate a series of community events o the street to bring it to life as a new civic space.
+We also helped coordinate a series of community events on the street to bring it to life as a new civic space.

 Since 2000, Ward Joyce has been doing pubic artwork and installations